huggingface/blog/agents.md

 The results are shown above - as the average of two complete runs for more precision.
 We also tested [Command-R+](https://huggingface.co/CohereForAI/c4ai-command-r-plus) and [Mixtral-8x22B](https://huggingface.co/mistralai/Mixtral-8x22B-Instruct-v0.1), but do not show them for clarity.

-⇒ **Llama3-70B-Instruct leads the Open-Source models: it is on par with GPT-4**, and it’s especially strong in a `ReactCodeAgent`  thanks to Llama3’s strong coding performance!
+⇒ **Llama-3-70B-Instruct leads the Open-Source models: it is on par with GPT-4**, and it’s especially strong in a `ReactCodeAgent`  thanks to Llama 3’s strong coding performance!

-💡 It's interesting to compare JSON- and Code-based React agents: with less powerful LLM engines like Mixtral-8x7B, Code-based agents do not perform as well as JSON, since the LLM engine often fails to generate good code.
-But the Code version really shines with more powerful models as engines: in our experience, the Code version even outperforms the JSON with Llama3-70B-Instruct.
+💡 It's interesting to compare JSON- and Code-based React agents: with less powerful LLM engines like Mixtral-8x7B, Code-based agents do not perform as well as JSON, since the LLM engine frequently fails to generate good code.
+But the Code version really shines with more powerful models as engines: in our experience, the Code version even outperforms the JSON with Llama-3-70B-Instruct.
 As a result, we use the Code version for our next challenge: testing on the complete GAIA benchmark.

 ### Climbing up the GAIA Leaderboard with a multi-modal agent

-[GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA) ([Mialon et al., 2023](https://huggingface.co/papers/2311.12983)) is an extremely difficult benchmark.
-You can see in the `agent_reasoning_benchmark` above that models still do not perform well although we cherry-picked tasks that they could solve with basic tools.
-To get food performance we need an agent with specific tools:
+[GAIA](https://huggingface.co/datasets/gaia-benchmark/GAIA) ([Mialon et al., 2023](https://huggingface.co/papers/2311.12983)) is an extremely difficult benchmark: you can see in the `agent_reasoning_benchmark` above that models do not perform above 50% even though we cherry-picked tasks that could be solved with 2 basic tools.

+Now we want to get a score on the complete set, we do not cherry-pick questions anymore.
+Thus we have to cover all modalities, which leads us to use these specific tools:
 - `SearchTool`: the web browser defined above.
 - `TextInspectorTool`: open documents as text files and return their content.
 - `SpeechToTextTool`: transcribe audio files to text.
 We use the default tool based on [distil-whisper](https://huggingface.co/distil-whisper/distil-large-v3).
-- `VisualQATool`: visualize images.
+- `VisualQATool`: analyze images visually.
 For these we use the shiny new [Idefics2-8b-chatty](https://huggingface.co/HuggingFaceM4/idefics2-8b-chatty)!

 We first initialize these toole (for more detail, inspect the code in the [repository](https://github.com/aymeric-roucher/agent_reasoning_benchmark)).